-In December 2020, the Company's board of directors and stockholders adopted the 2020 Employee Stock Purchase Plan ("2020 ESPP") under which7,317,655 shares were authorized for issuance.
+In December 2020, the Board and the Company's stockholders adopted the 2020 Employee Stock Purchase Plan ("2020 ESPP") under which 7,317,655 shares were authorized for issuance.
 The 2020 ESPP became effective on February 26, 2021.

-The 2020 ESPP permits eligible employees to purchase the Company's Class A common stock through payroll deduction with up tol 5% of their pre-tax earnings subject to certain Internal Revenue Code limitations.
+The 2020 ESPP permits eligible employees to purchase the Company's Class A common stock through payroll deduction with up to 5% of their pre-tax earnings subject to certain Internal Revenue Code limitations.
 The purchase price of shares is 85% of the lower of the fair market value of the Company's common stock on the first day of asix-month offering period, or the relevant purchase date.
 In addition, no participant may purchase more than 5,000 shares of common stock in each purchase period.

-Optogration Awards
+Optogration Milestone Awards

-As part of the Optogration acquisition in August 2021, the Company owes up to \$22.0 million of post combination compensation related to certain service and performance conditions.
-As of June 30, 2022, it is probable that the conditions will be met, and as a result, the Company recorded \$9.2 million in stock-based compensation expense from inception to June 30, 2022.
+As part of the Optogration acquisition in August 2021, the Company owed up to \$2.0 million of post combination compensation related to certain service and performance conditions ("Optogration Milestone Awards").
+In August 2022, the Company issued 1,632,056 shares of Class A common stock for \$1.0 million of the Optogration Milestone Awards due to achievement of the service and performance conditions.
+As of September 30, 2022, it is probable that the service and performance conditions for the remaining \$11.0 million obligation will be met.
+The Company recorded \$14.4 million in stock-based compensation expense from inception to September 30, 2022 for Optogration Milestone Awards.